lawrencecandilas/doom-wads/001 Serenity Castle/README.md

 ## Hints

+- You will need ALL THE AMMO you can get your hands on.

 - Look behind boxes.

-- There are no Cyberdemons, Archviles, or Spider Masterminds in this WAD.
+- There are no Cyberdemons, Archviles, Spider Masterminds, or actual serenity in this WAD.

 - If you get overwhelmed with monsters at certain points, keep moving and come back later to kill everything if you're trying to get 100% kills.
 I can't get 100% kills so it may not be possible and I need to fix that.